thirdtank/brut/brutrb.com/tutorials/01-intro.md

 ![Screenshot of the blog post editor, with a new post filled in](/images/tutorial/new-post-editor.png)

-Once you submit it, you should see the homage page with your new post at the top:
+Once you submit it, you should see the home page with your new post at the top:

 ![Screenshot of the home page, showing the new blog post](/images/tutorial/new-post-home-page.png)